 1. Label everything

-I bought my Brother P-Touch Labeler when I was pregnant with Trouble, one of those “nesting” things.
-(When I was pregnant with Princess I took it upon myself to prepare and freeze enough individually portioned meals to last Husband and I almost a year.
+I bought my Brother P-Touch Labeler when I was pregnant with Annie, one of those “nesting” things.
+(When I was pregnant with Maggie I took it upon myself to prepare and freeze enough individually portioned meals to last my husband Chuck and I almost a year.
 Crazy stuff!)
 I immediately began labeling everything in sight, and really haven’t been able to stop myself since.
-Husband once made fun of me, saying, “Do you really need to label every drawer?
+Chuck once made fun of me, saying, “Do you really need to label every drawer?
 Don’t you know where it goes?”
 I responded, “Of course I know where it goes.
 I am labeling it so that YOU know where it goes.”
 I find that once things have a labeled home, it is much easier for everyone to put them back where they belong.